joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 Another bike ride from Euston to Paddington stations, but this time to leave the bike and case etc at the station's [Left-Baggage office](https://www.left-baggage.co.uk/en) while I enjoyed having dinner and a chat with a friend and colleague nearby.

 Traffic at Paddington was slow, which proved to be a good thing: when you leave bags at the office they need to scan them, airport-style, before storage.
+But:

 _The bike and bag did not fit into the scanner._

 Thankfully the fellow working the evening shift was patient and funny and willing to wait for me to disassemble the whole business while he scanned each bit individually, then watched me re-assemble the whole case from the scanned parts, there in the office.

-The Crowdstrike bug had likewise paralyzed payment systems, and I couldn't fetch a cab via the FreeNow app since they couldn't connect my Visa card -- time to hoof it again!
+The Crowdstrike bug had likewise paralyzed computerized payment systems, and I couldn't fetch a cab via London's FreeNow app since they couldn't connect my Visa card -- time to hoof it again!

-After a fine dinner with my friend, it was an unremarkable zip back to Paddington, then LHR, shuttle to my hotel, sleep, bag pre-check worked almost too well (I had to scramble to get the rollers into the Vincita before it was whisked away), various in-flight movies (always watched without sound -- I enjoy seeing the weird man multiple films watched by various neighbors).
+After a fine dinner with my friend, the next bit of taveling was an unremarkable zip back to Paddington, then LHR, shuttle to my hotel, sleep, bag pre-check worked almost too well (I had to scramble to get the rollers into the Vincita before it was whisked away), various in-flight movies (always watched without sound -- I enjoy seeing the weird man multiple films watched by various neighbors).
 While I had prepared to ride back via the airporter, no need: See See arrived with the Subaru and from there... home.

 <figure class="align-center">
 <img src="https://www.botzilla.com/pix2024/brompton/Llandre.jpg">